librato/librato-logreporter/README.md

 NOTE: This library is in active development and is suggested for early-adopter use only.

-`librato-logreporter` provides an easy interface to write metrics for [Librato Metrics](https://metrics.librato.com/) to your logs or another IO stream.
+`librato-logreporter` provides an easy interface to write metrics ultimately bound for [Librato Metrics](https://metrics.librato.com/) to your logs or another IO stream.
 It is fully format-compliant with [l2met](https://github.com/ryandotsmith/l2met).
 If you are running on Heroku it will allow you to easily insert metrics which can be retrieved via a [log drain](https://devcenter.heroku.com/articles/logging#syslog-drains).

 This library is ideally suited for custom or short-lived processes where the overhead of in-process collection will be costly and external metric collectors are unavailable.

 If you are considering using `librato-logreporter` for a rails or rack-based web app, first explore [librato-rails](https://github.com/librato/librato-rails) and/or [librato-rack](https://github.com/librato/librato-rack).
 In most cases one of these libraries will be a better solution for your web applications.

 Currently Ruby 1.9.2+ is required.